Writing job descriptions essential part of hiring process for leisure services organizations

 Appendix C: Professional Study Guide Criteria for Certified Park and Recreation Professionals

 Upper undergraduate-level text for recreation and leisure management courses.
 Reference for recreation and leisure professors and professionals interested in a competency-based management approach.

-Amy R. Hurd, PhD, is an associate professor in the School of Kinesiology and Recreation at Illinois State University in Normal, where she teaches graduate and undergraduate courses in leisure management and marketing.
+Amy R. Hurd, PhD, is an associate professor in the School of Kinesiology and Recreation at Illinois State University in Normal, where she teaches graduate and undergraduate courses in recreation management, leadership, and marketing.
 Hurd received her PhD in leisure behavior from Indiana University in 2001.
 Her research interests focus on management in parks and recreation with specific regard to management competencies.

 In her free time, Hurd enjoys biking, kayaking, and hiking.
 She lives in Normal, Illinois.

 Robert J. Barcelona, PhD, is an assistant professor in the department of parks, recreation, and tourism management at Clemson University and teaches courses in the youth development leadership program.

 Barcelona received his doctorate from Indiana University after working professionally in the field of campus recreation, specifically in intramural sports and sport club administration.
 He has also worked with numerous recreation and sport organizations in both programming and research efforts.
 Barcelona's research centers on the management of leisure services, particularly recreational sport management and youth development.